Overview

 When should tilt-up construction planning start?

-What usually drives the schedule on this kind of project around New Braunfels?
+What usually drives the schedule on tilt-up projects near New Braunfels?

 How does closeout work for tilt-up construction?